HariAbram/microSYCL/README.md

-			--gemm 	: to run matrix matrix multiplication --gemm-opt : to optimized matrix matrix multiplication --gemv 	: to run matrix vector multiplication --triad	: to run a triad benchmark
+			--gemm 	: to run matrix matrix multiplication --gemm-opt : to optimized matrix matrix multiplication --gemv 	: to run matrix vector multiplication
+			-i: for different routines in vectorization benchmark 1 - range with USM
+		    	  2 - range with Buffer and Accessors
+		    	  3 - nd_range with USM
+		    	  4 - nd_range with Buffer and Accessor
+			--triad	: to run a triad benchmark
 			--outer-product	: to run an outer product benchmark --cross-product	: to run an cross product benchmark